Debora Joseph-Splatt is a dedicated U.S. Air Force Disabled Veteran and September 11 (Pentagon) Survivor native of Panama City, Panama, Latin America.

 Debora Joseph Splatt: Church Loan Expert with Griffin.

-In 2008, she joined Griffin Capital Funding as a Church Loans Specialist.
+In 2008, she joined Griffin Church Loans as a Church Loans Specialist.
 Her entrepreneurial determination, superb interpersonal skills, integrity, and also strong ethical values contributed to her success in obtaining her first church loan in the amount of $2.7 million dollars within two months of joining Griffin.
 Months after she secured another loan in the amount of $11.5 million dollars for a mega church in Maryland.
 In April 2009 she was baptized in water at Victory Christian Ministries International under the leadership of Pastor Tony and Cynthia Brazelton.

 Her federal career track titles include: Asset Management Administrative Assistant, Military Senior Officer Records Management Specialist, Military Education and Training Specialist, Resource Management Senior Programs Analyst, and Contracts and Budget Specialist.